MaBeuLux88/mongo-iot/README.md

-# mongo-iot
+# Mongo-IOT
-Demo project with 4 sub-projects: a web service, a random generator, an analyser and an alert manager.
+Demo project with 4 sub-projects written in Java: a web service, a random generator, an analyser and an alert manager.

+Warning : This project is not meant to be the perfect solution for IOT and analytic projects.
+This is just a showcase of different Java and MongoDB features and maybe a starting point for better ideas and architectures.
+Also, this architecture is clearly missing load balancers and there are way smarter ways to get the same result in Slack as well.

 ![Architecture schema](/images/Mongo-IOT.png)